dburian/transformer_document_embedding/log/teacher_student_training.md

 - Using both DBOW and SBERT improves the performance of the base model, but not as much as when using just SBERT.
 The most performing variant was when structural and contextual losses were somehow balanced.

+## Plan

+The plan is to:
+- GS structural & write it down
+- GS PV & write it down
+- GS structural and contextual & write it down
+- In case it would be interesting we can do ablation study on structural, i.e. having contextual only

+The reason behind not doing first contextual on its own and then both of them at the same time is that
+- best contextual loss might not be the best when used together with structural
+- we might find out that the whole thing doesn't work i.e. contextual&structural is worse then just structural, in that case it is better to find sooner rather then later

+While we wait for PV we should do explaratory GS to find any low-hanging fruits we will take advantage of when we have good PV.